 The Company's quarterly revenues have historically been affected by a variety of seasonal factors, including holiday-driven promotional periods.
 In each fiscal year, the Company's total revenue and operating margins are typically highest in the third and fourth quarter.
-In 2020, we realized a seasonality pattern that differed from historical periods due to the COVID-19 pandemic.
-In 2021, we expect the seasonality of revenues and operating margins to be altered by the pandemic.
+In 2021 and 2020, we have realized a seasonality pattern that differed from historical periods due to the COVID-19 pandemic and other macroeconomic factors.
+In 2022, the Company expects the seasonal pattern of revenues and operating margins to return to historical norms.